ShahzaibA/post-office-web-app/readme.txt

     4. Send package out for delivery with a driver.
     5. Driver employee will see all of his/her packages and can mark as delivered.

+2 Reports:
+    You can find the reports in the employees page.
+Click on the "Employee" > "Reports".